Free Calculator · Updated 18 May 2026

 Founder & CEO, OneBookPlus

-More in this guide
+Read the founder bioMore in this guide

 8-step founder guide — ABN, GST, agent licence, trust account, PII, software stack, first listings.

-Read →ReferenceClass 1/2/AOREB, NSW/VIC/QLD/SA/WA/TAS/ACT/NT licensing pathways, CPD, principal in charge.
+Read Start a Real Estate Agency →ReferenceClass 1/2/AOREB, NSW/VIC/QLD/SA/WA/TAS/ACT/NT licensing pathways, CPD, principal in charge.

-Read →From the blog
+Read Trust Account Rules by State →From the blog

 Practical guides and explainers from the OneBookPlus blog, grouped by topic.